Back to top

 Curriculum Impact

-• Assessing children’s understanding of topic-linked vocabulary before and after the unit is taught.
+• Assessing children’s understanding of topic-linked vocabulary before and after each unit is taught.

-• Moderation staff meetings where pupils’ books are scrutinised and there is the opportunity for a dialogue between teachers to understand their class’s work.
+• Holding moderation staff meetings where pupils’ books are scrutinised, allowing for dialogue between teachers to better understand their classes' work.

 Progression of Skills and Knowledge